RylandDeGregory/Blog/content/posts/powershell-awx-01.md

 ## Running PowerShell 7 scripts on AWX

-See [part 2](/posts/powershell-awx-02) of this 3 part series to learn how to execute PowerShell within Ansible Playbooks, run full PowerShell scripts from AWX, and see best practices for output and error handling.
+See [part 2](/posts/powershell-awx-02) of this series to learn how to execute PowerShell within Ansible Playbooks, run full PowerShell scripts from AWX, and see best practices for output and error handling.